Winifred Burks-Houck: Personal life

-Winifred Burks-Houck was born on August 20, 1950, in Anniston, Alabama to parents Matthew Burks and Mary Emma Goodson-Burks.
-She was the great, great, great-granddaughter of noted abolitionist Harriet Tubman.
+Winifred Burks-Houck was born on August 20, 1950, in Anniston, Alabama, the daughter of Mary Emma Goodson-Burks and Matthew Burks.
+She was the great, great, great-granddaughter of abolitionist Harriet Tubman.

-Burks-Houck pledged as a member of the Delta Sigma Theta Sorority as an undergraduate student at Dillard University.
-After graduation, she remained a loyal member of the San Francisco-Peninsula Alumnae Chapter of the sorority to continue their mission of community advocacy and activism.
-She served in various leadership roles during her time in alumnae chapter, holding positions as the president from 1987 – 1989, vice-president, chair of fundraising and chapter coordinator for the annual Soul Stroll for Health.
-At the Delta Sigma Theta's 43rd annual national convention, Burks-Houck was recognized as a Project Cherish Honoree for her outstanding work in the field of science.
+Burks-Houck pledged as a member of the Delta Sigma Theta sorority as an undergraduate student at Dillard University.
+She served in various leadership roles during her time in alumnae chapter, holding positions as the president from 1987 – 1989, vice-president and chair of fundraising.
+In honor of her scientific work, Burks-Houck was named a Project Cherish Honoree at Delta Sigma Theta's 43rd annual national convention.

 Education

-Burks-Houck began her education in Anniston, Alabama having attended both elementary and high school in the city.
+Burks-Houck began her education in Anniston, Alabama, having attended both elementary and high school in the city.
 Burks-Houck continued her education and earned a Bachelor of Arts degree in chemistry from Dillard University followed by a Master of Science Degree in Organic Chemistry from Atlanta University.

 Career

-Burks-Houck began her professional career in 1983 working as an environmental chemist at the Lawrence Livermore National Laboratory on environmental protection projects with an interest in ensuring worker safety.
+In 1983, Burks-Houck joined Lawrence Livermore National Laboratory, working as an environmental chemist on environmental protection projects with an interest in ensuring worker safety.